 Morris Ward, Jr.

-I cannot say with certainty whether the Mathew Ward mentioned in the preceding paragraph was the progenitor of the family from whom we are descended, or not.
-In any event, I am most certainly descended from another Mathew Ward, who was born between 1760 and 1770. probably in either Virginia or North Carolina.
+I cannot say with certainty whether the Mathew Ward mentioned in the introductory paragraph was the progenitor of the family from whom we are descended, or not.
+In any event, I am most certainly descended from another Mathew Ward, who was born about 1765. probably in either Virginia or North Carolina.
 In 1790, the first year a federal census was taken, this particular Mathew Ward was living as a single man in Duplin County, North Carolina.
-Very little is known about him, but he came from a large family, apparently-there being several other heads of households named Ward who were also enumerated in Duplin County in the same census.
+Very little is known about him, but he came from a large family, apparently--there being several other heads of households named Ward who were also enumerated in Duplin County in the same census.